-- a) Stop engine and remove key.

-- b) Visually inspect machine for any loose hardware or any other possible problem.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Visually inspect machine for any loose hardware or any other possible problem.
 Tighten hardware or correct the problem before operating.

-- 5.1.8 Service air cleaner.
+5.1.8 Service air cleaner.